kevinolega/callcentertrainingtips/_posts/2014-04-04-growth-creativity.md

 My mom told me that I should get a low paying job at fast food or a department store and eventually pay for my tuition.

-I found out about call center opportunities from friends in college who had worked there.
+I found out about call center opportunities from friends in college who had call center jobs.

 My mom recommended that I take a telemarketing and customer service course.

+I went to De La Salle and College of Saint Benilde in Taft because my mom told me that she saw a tarp that offered call center training in the area.

+I asked around but couldn't find "Call Center Lessons."

 Call center training schools didn't exist back then.

 I couldn't find any.

-We were afraid I'd fail so throwing money at tuition fee seemed to comfort us against the possibility of being rejected by companies.
+My mom was afraid that I'd fail.

+My mom felt that throwing money at the problem would help.

+Paying tuition fee is comforting becuse you develped a little confidence.

+You feel more prepared when you shell out money.

+I'm slowly considering that the best way to understand how to get hired is by being rejected by companies.

+I still wasn't sure what to do at that time.

 I ended up staying at home.

-I wanted to get a job then.
+I wanted to get a job.

 Sitting on my ass all day at home is fun during the first week.

-Internet use was not mainstream then so I spent the day listening to Linkin Park, Disturbed, Papa Roach, Mudvayne, Slip Knot, Incubus, Rage Against the Machine, Chris Cornell and most of the bands back then.
+Internet use was not mainstream then.

+I spent the day listening to Linkin Park, Disturbed, Papa Roach, Mudvayne, Slip Knot, Incubus, Rage Against the Machine, Chris Cornell and most of the rock bands back then.

 When I got tired of lying down, I went outside to strike metal with my fists and shin then practice martial arts moves.

-It's fun but after a few weeks, you would want to go outside and meet friends.
+Staying at home is fun but after a few weeks, you would want to go outside and meet friends.

 Cigarettes and booze cost money so I had limited options.